MITS Altair 8800

 In January 2005, John McVeigh wrote me a message confirming the second account, and reminiscing on the good ol' days at Popular Electronics!

-Even though MITS shipped up to 1000 Altairs a month, and did $13 million in busines in 1977, the company was sold to Pertec, which continued producing Altairs through 1978.
-They did a very poor job of it, and the Altair disappeared into history.
+Even though MITS developed additional and more advanced models, and shipped thousands of Altair computer systems a month, the company was sold to Pertec in 1976.
+Pertec continued producing Altairs, but did a very poor job of it, and within a few year, the Altair line of computers disappeared into history.

 Related Links